nemoarchive/documentation/ingest_scorch.md

 ## Release
 Following validation, the next step in the process is data release.
 The exact locations of released files will depend on the data use/access restrictions but for open data (i.e. with no release limitations) files are made available in the following locations:
-1) Through our https site
-2) Through the data portal/s
+1) Through the data portal/s for open data
+2) Via dbGaP for restricted human data

 **Note for SCORCH**: NeMO Archive currently maintains two data portals which host SCORCH data.
-The [SCORCH data portal](https://scorch-portal.nemoarchive.org/) is for SCORCH consortium members only (requires log in credentials) and will contain public data as well as data and metadata currently under embargo prior to public release.
+The [Public SCORCH portal](https://scorch-portal.nemoarchive.org/) will contain only public SCORCH data (and is accessible to users from outside the consortium).The [Internal SCORCH data portal](https://private-scorch-portal.nemoarchive.org/) is for SCORCH consortium members only (requires log in credentials) and will contain public data as well as data and metadata currently under embargo prior to public release.
-The [NeMO Archive portal](https://portal.nemoarchive.org/) will contain only public SCORCH data (and is accessible to users from outside the consortium).

 Once files reach the release step, they are considered fully ingested to NeMO.
 At this point you will receive a receipt with your file information as well as persistent NeMO identifiers for each file submitted.